jpsacha/sbt-imagej/README.md

     > ijPrepareRun

+It is useful if you want to have your own run configuration, for instance executed by your IDE.
+Look in the `example` directory to see how it can be used in IntelliJ IDEA or Eclipse.

-You can customize directory used to run ImageJ and load plugins:
+There are a couple of settings you can use to customize directory used to run ImageJ and load plugins:

 * `ijRuntimeSubDir` - Location of ImageJ runtime directory relative to base directory.
   Default value is `sandbox`.
 * `ijPluginsSubDir` - Subdirectory of the `plugins` directory, where all `jar`s will be copied.
   Default is `jars`.
-* `ijPluginsDir` - Full path to `plugins` subdirectory, where all `jar`s will be copied, intended to be read-only.
-It can be used, for instance, in `cleanFiles += ijPluginsDir.value`.
-By default, it is computed from `ijPluginsSubDir` and `ijRuntimeSubDir`.

 * `ijExclusions` - List of regex expressions that match JARs that will be excluded from the plugins directory.
   Default excludes ImageJ jar, source jars, and javadoc/scaladoc jars.